qwertyriks/AirBnB_clone_v3/README.md

 Second part of Airbnb: Isaack Kumatse
 ## License
 Public Domain.
-No copy write protection.
+No copy write protect#ion.

+### 0x05.
+AirBnB clone - RESTful API
+Python
+Back-end
+API
+Webserver
+Flask

+For this project, we expect you to look at these concepts:

+REST API
+AirBnB clone